List of James Bond parodies and spin-offs: The Office

-The Simpsons: "You Only Move Twice"
+The Simpsons

-An episode of The Simpsons, "You Only Move Twice", features the supervillain, Hank Scorpio.
-The James Bond analogue, "Mr. Bont", is based on Sean Connery's portrayal but he is captured and killed because Homer Simpson interferes with his attempted escape from captivity.
+A 1998 eighth season episode of The Simpsons, "You Only Move Twice", features the supervillain, Hank Scorpio (voiced by Albert Brooks).
+The James Bond analogue, Mr. Bont (Dan Castellaneta), is based on Sean Connery's portrayal but he is captured and killed because Homer Simpson (Castellaneta) interferes with his attempted escape from captivity.

 The final scene at Globex contains references to several James Bond films.
 The episode title and many references are from You Only Live Twice, with A View to a Kill also being referenced.
-A character modeled after Sean Connery's Bond is tackled by Homer and killed after a parody of the laser scene from Goldfinger.
-Mrs. Goodthighs from the 1967 James Bond spoof Casino Royale makes an appearance in the episode and a character based on Norman Schwarzkopf is attacked by Goodthighs.
-The incident is also a reference to the character Xenia Onatopp, from GoldenEye, who specialises in crushing men between her thighs.
+Mr. Bont, a character modeled after Sean Connery's Bond is tackled by Homer and killed after a parody of the laser scene from Goldfinger.
+Miss Goodthighs (Tress MacNeille), a character sharing a name with Giovanna Goodthighs (Jacqueline Bisset) from the 1967 James Bond spoof Casino Royale makes an appearance in the episode and a character based on Norman Schwarzkopf is attacked by Goodthighs.
+The incident is also a reference to the character Xenia Onatopp (Famke Janssen), from GoldenEye, who specialises in crushing men between her thighs.

 The song at the end of the show, written by Ken Keeler, is a parody of various Bond themes.
-Keeler originally wrote it to be three seconds longer and sound more like the Goldfinger theme, but the final version was shorter and the lyrics were sped up.
-The writers wanted the song to be sung by Shirley Bassey, who sang several Bond themes, but they could not get her to record the part.
+Keeler originally wrote it to be three seconds longer and sound more like the theme song "Goldfinger", but the final version was shorter and the lyrics were sped up.
+The writers wanted the song to be sung by Shirley Bassey, who sang several Bond themes, but they could not get her to record the part and Sally Stevens recorded it instead.

 This is not the only James Bond homage in The Simpsons, however—the "Chief Wiggum P.I." segment of "The Simpsons Spin-Off Showcase" episode borrows heavily from Live and Let Die, even duplicating certain shots.
-Also, in an alleged "deleted scene" from "$pringfield" from "The Simpsons 138th Episode Spectacular" clip show, Homer, working as a blackjack dealer, causes James Bond to lose to Blofeld, with Oddjob and Jaws as his henchmen, when Homer fails to take out the Joker card and a card for the "Rules for Draw and Stud Poker" out of a playing deck.
+Also, in an alleged "deleted scene" from "$pringfield (or, How I Learned to Stop Worrying and Love Legalized Gambling)" from the 1995 season 10 "The Simpsons 138th Episode Spectacular" clip show, Homer, working as a blackjack dealer, causes James Bond to lose to Blofeld, with Oddjob and Jaws as his henchmen, when Homer fails to take out the Joker card and a card for the "Rules for Draw and Stud Poker" out of a playing deck.
 In addition, an opening couch gag features Homer as Bond in the gun barrel sequence that opens the Bond films.
-The character Rainier Wolfcastle, an action movie actor, also regularly references Bond.
-Also, one Halloween episode featured a computer run house with a selection of actor voices.
-When Bart suggests some 007, Marge asks "George Lazenby?" only to get slightly disappointed when Lisa says "No, Pierce Brosnan."
+The character Rainier Wolfcastle (Harry Shearer), an action movie actor, also regularly references Bond.
+Also, the 2001 season 13 episode "Treehouse of Horror XII" featured a computer run house with a selection of actor voices.
+When Bart Simpson (Nancy Cartwright) suggests some 007, Marge Simpson (Julie Kavner) asks "George Lazenby?" only to get slightly disappointed when Lisa Simpson (Yeardley Smith) says "No, Pierce Brosnan."